moezawaung/Accountant_Assist/presentation.md

 ---

 ## Conclusion
-THis Project proves that classical AI methods can successfully build real-world chatbots without APIs.
+This Project proves that classical AI methods can successfully build real-world chatbots without APIs.